hugoslv/wolverino/README.md

 ### Step 5: Servo mounting
-The servo position on the box depends on the type of rotation it performs and on whether the claw will be used on the left or right arm, so be sure to confirm these aspects prior to competing this step.
+The servo position on the box depends on the type of rotation it performs and on whether the claw will be used on the left or right arm, so be sure to confirm these aspects prior to completing this step.

 Slide the large hole on the [servo lever](https://github.com/hugoslv/wolverino/blob/master/3d%20models/ServoLever.scad) onto the servo arm and lock the servo lever in place using a piece of the metal wire.